statgen/colocus-ui-vue3/README.md

 This component provides the template and run-time code to instantiate plots.
 The component is triggered by watching a flag in the qcStore (regenPlotFlag), and when that flag changes, the component builds a new plot instance and embeds it in the containing div in the template.
 The flag is triggered on initial load of each of the stats page views, and on subsequent changes to the UI controls.

 ### Performance problems
 Early development of this functionality went smoothly, but at a certain point, the time to render plots became excessive.
 Initially it was nearly instantaneous, but then grew to as much as 30 seconds in some scenarios.
 Eventually it was determined that the slowdown only occurs in dev mode.
-Running in production mode, plot generation and regeneration is instantaneous.
+Running in production mode, plot generation and regeneration is instantaneous, following data acquistion.

-Rather than having to deploy to the external platform, a server that can run locally was generated.
+Rather than having to deploy to the external platform, a server that can run locally was develoed.
 It uses the ExpressJS library server.
 It requires the project to be built, then serves files from the /dist folder.
 Details are in comments in /express-server.js.
 This file is part of the project, but its dependencies are dev only, so will not be part of a production bundle.

 It is possible to run `vite build --watch` and have the dist folder updated in real time as files are saved.
 I added two npm scripts: one to build the project, the other to serve the contents of the dist folder.
 Both need to be running in separate terminal windows in order to have an automated edit-save-build-serve development cycle.
 - dev-build: this runs vite build in watch mode, regenerating the site after each save